webstudio-is/webstudio/packages/sdk-components-react-radix/README.md

-# Webstudio SDK Components
+# Radix Components for Webstudio

-Webstudio SDK is a TypeScript API that lets you use your Webstudio site or some components in your custom codebase or just render a complete Remix Document.
+Radix Primitives is a low-level UI component library with a focus on accessibility and customization.
+Default styling is inspired by https://ui.shadcn.com/docs.